How OKTA (Okta) Makes Money in 2025: A Deep-Dive With Income Statement

 1. What is the main source of OKTA's revenue in 2025?

-OKTA generates over 97% of its revenue from subscription-based cloud identity services.
-Professional services and other revenue make up a small portion of the total.
+OKTA generates over 97% of its revenue from subscription-based cloud identity software.
+Professional services and other revenue contribute a small but growing share.

 2. How profitable is OKTA in Q2 2025?

-OKTA reported net income of $67.0M in Q2 2025, with a net margin of approximately 9.2%, reflecting significant profitability improvement driven by high gross margins and disciplined expense growth.
+OKTA reported net income of $67.0M in Q2 2025, with a net margin of approximately 9.2%, reflecting moderate profitability driven by recurring revenue and operational efficiency.

 3. What are the largest expense categories for OKTA?

-The biggest expenses on OKTA's income statement are operating expenses, particularly Research & Development (R&D) at $160.0M and Sales, General & Administrative (SG&A) at $359.0M in Q2 2025, as OKTA prioritizes platform innovation and global sales expansion.
+The biggest expenses on OKTA's income statement are operating expenses, particularly Research & Development (R&D) at $160.0M and Sales, General & Administrative (SG&A) at $359.0M in Q2 2025.
+R&D investment focuses on platform innovation and security.

-[Professional Services & Other Revenue], despite generating $17.0M in revenue, likely operates at a loss due to strategic investments in customer onboarding and support, which are intended to drive long-term subscription growth—even if the division is unprofitable today.
+Professional Services, despite generating $17.0M in revenue, often posts an operating loss due to OKTA's aggressive investment in customer onboarding and support, aiming to drive long-term growth—even if the division is unprofitable today.

 5. How does OKTA's effective tax rate compare to previous years?

-OKTA's effective tax rate for Q2 2025 was not disclosed.
-Historically, the company’s tax rate has been influenced by stock-based compensation and international operations, often resulting in a moderate effective rate.
+OKTA's effective tax rate for Q2 2025 was not disclosed in the latest filing.
+Historically, OKTA has benefited from tax advantages related to share-based compensation and international structuring, resulting in a moderate effective tax rate.